"Hosting öner" işe yaramaz

 "Recommend me a hosting" doesn't work

 The most common hosting question on any forum is "best hosting?" or "I need hosting, what should I use".
 The most common answer is "depends" — because the question doesn't include what it depends on.If you want useful recommendations, give the people answering the information they need.
-Below is the structure that produces good responses.

 The information that matters